godot-mega-man/mega-man-maker-mmlv-editor/README.md

 # Contribution Guidelines

 First of all, thank you for being a part of the contributors, which helps our project become a better MMLV editor ever.

-If you'd like to contribute, please wait until further notice as we have not yet planned ways to contribute.
+When contributing to this repository, please first discuss the change you wish to make via issue, or any other method with the owners of this repository before making a change.

+We're currently looking for contributions for the following:

+- [ ] Typos and grammar errors fix
+- [ ] Small improvements
+- [ ] Ripped in-game assets

 # Other links